Kinetic shock profiles for the Landau equation: Construction and analysis of the Navier-Stokes shocks

 Differentiating, we obtain

 Hence, crucially,

 and

 At this point we have constructed a trajectory $\eta(x):\R\rightarrow [0, -\sfrac{2\varepsilon}{\Lambda}+O(\varepsilon^2)]$ which corresponds to a solution $u_2$ of~\eqref{eq:newodeforu2}, and thus a solution to the integrated shock profile equation~\eqref{eq:integratedshockode}.
-We note that $\eta$ is unique up to translations.
+We note that $\eta$ is unique up to translations, which implies uniqueness of $u^\varepsilon$ (as stated in the Proposition), in a neighborhood of $u_L$, up to translations.
 Then, fixing a translate, for example, by choosing $\eta(0) = \bar{\eta}(s)/2$, we obtain quantitative estimates for $\eta(x)$ by considering the unstable and stable manifolds at the equilibria $F(0,s)$ and $F(\bar{\eta}(s),s)$, respectively, and using that $\eta$ converges to these equilibria exponentially; more precisely, we have that